OCCUPATIONAL HEALTH PROFESSIONAL- LPN 3RD SHIFT

-- Adheres to all state and federal regulations including OSHA, Worker's Compensation, etc. Adheres to HIPAA compliance of confidentiality of employees' personal health information.
+- Adheres to all state and federal regulations including OSHA, Worker’s Compensation, etc. Adheres to HIPAA compliance of confidentiality of Partner’s personal health information.

-- Participates in health and safety teaching of employees.
+- Participates in health and safety teaching of Partners.

 - Establishes and maintains good working relationships with departmental staff, complex management, supervisory staff, local healthcare providers, and third party administrator (TPA).

 - Conducts all assigned and additional job tasks within legal, ethical, and moral standards of care in a professional and effective manner.

 - Maintains accurate documentation and assists in departmental medical records upkeep.
 Provides appropriate documentation of all care provided in a professional and effective manner.

 - Notifies Occupational Health Manager and designee of any pertinent physical and emotional changes of symptoms presented by Partners.

 - Other duties as assigned.